-Students find career opportunities in product development, quality assurance/control, processing and engineering, technical sales, management, research, sensory analysis, and food law and regulations.
+With a nearly 100% job placement rate, graduates are equipped to compete and succeed in a modern global economy.
+Students find career opportunities with corporations, government agencies, and nonprofits in product development, quality assurance/control, processing and engineering, technical sales, management, research, sensory analysis, and food law and regulations.

 To declare this major, students must be admitted to UW–Madison and the College of Agricultural and Life Sciences (CALS).
 For information about becoming a CALS first-year or transfer student, see Entering the College.

 Students who attend Student Orientation, Advising, and Registration (SOAR) with the College of Agricultural and Life Sciences have the option to declare this major at SOAR.
 Students may otherwise declare after they have begun their undergraduate studies.
-For more information, contact the advisor listed under the Advising and Careers tab.
+For more information, contact the advisor listed in the Contact Box for the major.

 University General Education Requirements

 All undergraduate students at the University of Wisconsin–Madison are required to fulfill a minimum set of common university general education requirements to ensure that every graduate acquires the essential core of an undergraduate education.
 This core establishes a foundation for living a productive life, being a citizen of the world, appreciating aesthetic values, and engaging in lifelong learning in a continually changing world.
 Various schools and colleges will have requirements in addition to the requirements listed below.
 Consult your advisor for assistance, as needed.
 For additional information, see the university Undergraduate General Education Requirements section of the Guide.

 * The mortarboard symbol appears before the title of any course that fulfills one of the Communication Part A or Part B, Ethnic Studies, or Quantitative Reasoning Part A or Part B requirements.